RxSwiftCommunity/RxGRDB/README.md

 request.rx.fetchAll(in: dbQueue) // Observable<[Player]>
 ```

-After each modification of the players database table, the observable above emits a fresh array of players on the main queue (see [rx.fetchAll](#typedrequestrxfetchallinsynchronizedstartdistinctuntilchangedresultqueue) for more options).
+After each modification of the players database table, the observable above emits a fresh array of players (see [rx.fetchAll](#typedrequestrxfetchallinsynchronizedstartdistinctuntilchangedscheduler) for more options).

 It can be decomposed into two steps: